ansonlovecoding/teammanagement/teammanagement.md

 ### 2. Team Structure

+ 1.1 **Team Structure**:

- The number of technical team members is determined by the number of projects, project scale, and the number of requests.
+​	The number of technical team members is determined by the number of projects, project scale, and the number of requests.
 Usually, different departments are distinguished according to different functions, and department heads are established according to the number of departments.
 The general team structure is as follows:

  a) **Technical Leader (CTO)**: responsible for coordinating teamwork arrangements, work quality control, technical research, technical training, etc.;